TherealJoeyw/dwarf-ii-research/README.md

 Community documentation of the DwarfLab Dwarf II smart telescope internals, gathered via SSH and network analysis.
 The goal is to give developers building third-party tools a clear picture of what is running on the device and how to talk to it.

+This page was written with the assistance of anthropic's Claude sonnet 4.6 model however I manually reviewed it , as you can see by the edit history

 > **Note:** The Dwarf II ships with default credentials and an open network interface that makes it easy to access and extend.
 However this is also a security vulnerability on public Wi-Fi networks.
 See the [Default Credentials](#default-credentials) section for details.

 ---